 Vegetarian Greek Pasta

-- Kosher salt to taste
+- Kosher salt (to taste)

-- 2 tablespoons olive oil
+- ¼ cup olive oil

-- 1 large onion any color, diced
+- 1 large onion (any color, diced)

-- 1 cup crumbled feta cheese
+- 1 cup crumbled or diced feta cheese (divided)

 - Zest and juice of 1 lemon

-- Freshly ground black pepper to taste
+- Freshly ground black pepper (to taste)

 - Bring a large pot of water to a boil over high heat.
 Salt the water generously, and let it return to a boil.
 Add the pasta, and cook accordingly to package directions, stirring occasionally.
-Before you drain the pasta make sure to remove a cup of the cooking water.
+Before you drain the pasta, make sure to remove a cup of the cooking water.

 - While the pasta is cooking, heat the olive oil in a large skillet.
 Add the onions and sauté for 3 to 4 minutes until they start to soften and caramelize.
 Add the zucchini and sauté until it starts to become tender, about 3 minutes.
-Add the tomatoes and saute until they start to soften slightly release their juices, about 2 minutes.
+Add the tomatoes and sauté until they start to soften and slightly release their juices, about 2 minutes.

 - Drain the pasta, reserving the cup of cooking water, and return the pasta to the pot with ½ cup of the cooking water.
 Add the zucchini-tomato mixture to the pot, along with ¾ of the feta, the lemon zest and juice, and the 2 tablespoons oregano, then toss well.
 Season with salt and pepper to taste, and toss in the rest of the cooking water.
 Turn into a serving dish and sprinkle with the remaining feta and some more fresh oregano.
 Serve hot or warm.